UHDanke/gd_docs/triggers/follows.md

 The target is unable to steer if **Mode 1** or **2** is present on the other axis.

 ## Rotation
+With **Rotate Dir**, the target rotates towards the follow center.
+Rotation is done independently by each Advanced Follow action.
+The rotation of the object is updated when entering the area of effect of the Advanced Follow.
 Rotation speed is limited to 0.5 rad/tick.
 This is not affected by slowing down with timewarp.

-The rotation of the object is updated when entering the area of effect of the Advanced Follow.

-Rotation is done independently by each Advanced Follow action.

 **Rotation Offset** offsets the rotation's target angle by a value given in degres.

 **Rotate Easing** eases the rotation using the formula:
 $nextRotation = \frac{(currentAngle-targetAngle)}{easing}$

 The target's rotation is not updated if the target's distance from the follow center is less than **Rotate Deadzone**, given in small step units.